ConstantRobotics-Ltd/PanTilt/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **PanTilt** to your project and excludes test application and example (PanTilt class test application and example of custom **PanTilt** class implementation) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **PanTilt** to your project and excludes test application and example (PanTilt class test application and example of custom **PanTilt** class implementation) from compiling (by default example and test application excluded from compiling if **PanTilt** included as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt